jyothssena/Moment/preprocessing-pipeline/README.md

 ## License

-This project is part of the MOMENT platform developed for IE7374 (MLOps) coursework at Northeastern University.
+This project is part of the MOMENT platform developed for IE7374 (MLOps) coursework at Northeastern University

 ## Authors

-- Tanmayi Shurpali
 - MOMENT Team (Group 23)

 ## Acknowledgments